 There are herbs for menstrual cramps, reduction in heavy bleeding, improving uterine tone.
 There are even herbs that protect sperm health and boost erectile function in men.
 If you have never considered trying herbs for fertility, just check out our complete Fertility Herbs Guide.
 This guide will help you learn which herbs can be used for which fertility issue.

-7. Timing of Sex: Know Your Cycle and Sexual Positions to Optimize Your Chances of Conception
+7. The timing of Sex: Know Your Cycle and Sexual Positions to Optimize Your Chances of Conception

 Learn to chart your cycle and time sexual intercourse correctly.
 Believe it or not, a study came out that showed most women calculated their most fertile times incorrectly.
 This can be devastating when you are trying to conceive.
 Missing your window of opportunity due to incorrect timing can be changed easily though!